alexwangliting/MachineLearning2Submission_WangLiTing/README.md

 5. Modeling: Training/fine-tuning models
 Code for all models can be found in ipynb files labelled 1_ to 11_

-4.1.
-Interpretation
+4. Interpretation:

 Out of the 11 models tried, model 7 had the best performance with a accuracy of 99.56%.
   More details regarding hyperparameter finetuning, accuracies and interpretation of all the models in the following document:
   'Part4 Interpretation'
 https://docs.google.com/spreadsheets/d/17N36XGVNr86PGZYGTEOcGaar95--R9Gv/edit?usp=sharing&ouid=101071604631371999895&rtpof=true&sd=true

-4.2.
-Validation
+Validation:

 User validation by setting up frontend
-(useed randomly chosen pictures of different breeds online) https://huggingface.co/spaces/wangliting/oxfordpets
+(used randomly chosen pictures of different breeds online) https://huggingface.co/spaces/wangliting/oxfordpets

 Validation by comparing with 2 benchmarks: